nathanwooten/Templater/README.md

 }
 ```

-This code works perfectly well, so long as the title variable is set in the templater.
+This code works perfectly well, so long as the template is set and the title variable is set, in the templater.

 ```php
 ...